 This alignment process allows the model to handle time series of varying lengths flexibly and selectively update memory items, enhancing adaptability across datasets.

-\paragraph{Memory update} We then compute the similarity between the normalized queries $\hat{q}$ and the corresponding memory slices using dot products.
+\paragraph{Memory update} We then compute the similarity between the normalized queries $\mathbf q$ and the corresponding memory slices using dot products.
 Instead of updating every memory item, we select the top-$K$ memory items with the highest similarity scores.
-These selected memory items {$m_{1st}, m_{2nd}, \dots, m_{K\text{-}th}$} are updated through query-based patch-level attention, where $m_{i\text{-}th}$ denotes the memory item with the $i$-th highest similarity to $\hat{q}$.
-The resulting updates are proportionally applied to the selected memory items in a data-driven way, with the remaining update procedure following MEMTO's standard strategy (details in Appendix~\ref{algorithm}).
+These selected memory items $\{\mathbf m_{(k)}\}_{k=1}^K$ are updated through query-based patch-level attention, where $\mathbf m_{(k)}$ denotes the memory item with the $k$-th highest similarity to $\mathbf{q}$.
+The resulting updates are proportionally applied to the selected memory items in a data-driven way: